Selling A Car Wash

 - Many other factors such as the car count (daily number of cars passing the car wash), visibility, and overall location will heavily influence the valuation of the real estate.

-The real estate of the car wash will incorporate all of its improvements that are physically attached to the property.
+The real estate of a car wash incorporates all of its improvements that are physically attached to the property.
 Movable equipment is valued separately and is part of the valuation of the business.
-Buyers will put a higher premium on car washes that are more automated (in order to save on labor and increase customer satisfaction) and use more environmentally friendly and efficient cleaning services.
+Buyers will put a higher premium on car washes with up to date and automated equipment (which saves on labor and increases customer satisfaction) which use more environmentally friendly and efficient cleaning services.
 That is certainly the wave of the future when it comes to car washes and what the customer expects.
-During the process of finding out how much a car wash may be worth, carefully consider the equipment’s efficiency and technological prowess.
+The valuation of a car wash should incorporate the equipment value along with its efficiency and technological prowess.

-After one evaluates the physical assets of the car wash, one must evaluate the sales and net profits (or adjusted owner benefit) of the car wash.
-A well established and well run car wash normally exhibits steady sales and income, and thus attracts buyers willing to pay higher multiples of the car wash’s adjusted owner benefit.
-After calculating the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization), one must also include any hidden assets such as unrecorded sales, and the owner’s salary (also adjusting for the fair market value of any family members of the owner who are employees) in calculating the adjusted owner benefit.
+After one evaluates the real estate and physical assets of the car wash, one must evaluate the sales and net profits (or adjusted owner benefit) of the car wash.
+A well established and well run car wash normally exhibits steady sales and income, and thus attracts buyers willing to pay high multiples of the car wash’s adjusted owner benefit.
+The adjusted owner benefit is calculated by first determining the EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) of the car wash from its most recent financial statement.
+Then any hidden assets such as unrecorded sales, the owner’s salary, and the owner’s personal expenses which flow through the financial statement are added back to EBITDA to determine the adjusted owner benefit.

 Absentee-Owned Car Washes Receive Higher Valuations